-Booker on review sentiment (left-hand side) and rating (right-hand side) as a function of the jury rating.
+We test that hypothesis by conditioning the effect of the Booker on the jury rating in Equation (8).
+The results are summarized in Figure 4, which plots the marginal effect of the Booker on review sentiment (left-hand side) and rating (righthand side) as a function of the jury rating.
 For both measures of consumer satisfaction, the absolute effect of the Booker diminishes when the jury rating increases, and the effect even becomes statistically insignificant when the average rating of the books written by the jury is high enough.
 In other words, when the jury's ability to select a suitable book for the average reader is high - because they have the same tastes or because they can accurately predict them - Booker-award-winning books stop dissatisfying audiences.